syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ![Blazor DropDownList with dropdown icon](./images/style/blazor_dropdown_dropdown-icon.png)

-You can also change the dropdown icon for the particular component using [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_CssClass) property and add style to the custom class which is mapped to CssClass.
+You can also change the dropdown icon for the particular component using [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_CssClass) property and add style to the custom class which is mapped to `CssClass`.

 {% highlight cshtml %}